-Define the Resolution, enable Surface smoothing and enable Interpolation for the digital surface model (DSM) creation.
+The DSM step defines the Resolution, enables the Surface smoothing, and enables Interpolation for the digital surface model (DSM) creation.

 It allows users to change the following processing options: